civilmachines/drf-feedback/README.md

 funds for research work.
 This project is hosted currently with `CMT` only.
 - [Himanshu Shankar](https://github.com/iamhssingh): For guiding me and providing me mentorship while doing this project.
+- [Mahen Gandhi](https://github.com/imlegend19): For updating this repository and projects using this repository as per the latest standards and for making this repository into a library.
+At the time of this commit, he is an intern with CMT and is assigned with the task of making this as a Python Package hosted on PyPi.

 #### Installation